 - Make the brine by putting all of the brine ingredients, except the brisket and ice cubes, into a pot and bring to a boil.
 Once it boils, take it off the heat and let it cool completely.

-- Put the brisket, brine, and ice cubes into a brining vessel, and keep on ice or in the refrigerator for 5-7 days (see below for more details on brining).
+- Put the brisket, brine, and ice cubes into a brining vessel, and keep it in the refrigerator or on ice for 5-7 days.

 - Once brining is finished, take the brisket out and rinse well with cold running water.